-Of the applications received in 2023/24 to date:
+Of the applications received in 2023/24:

-- 23,455 or 62% of applications have been estimated to be for Pregnancy and Baby, based on the presence of baby details in the application form [Table 2]. - 8,620 or 23% of applications have been estimated to be for Early Learning Payment, based on the details of children included in the application form.
+- 32,910 or 62% of applications have been estimated to be for Pregnancy and Baby, based on the presence of baby details in the application form [Table 2]. - 11,785 or 22% of applications have been estimated to be for Early Learning Payment, based on the details of children included in the application form.
 Many eligible clients may be eligible for Auto-Award of Early Learning Payment if they are in receipt of Scottish Child Payment.
-[Table 2].
+[Table 2]. - 5,775 or 11% of applications have been estimated to be for School Age Payment, based on the details of children included in the application form.
+Many eligible clients may be eligible for Auto-Award of School Age Payment if they are in receipt of Scottish Child Payment.
+The 2023/24 application window for School Age Payment applications opened on 1 June 2023 [Table 2].